Exhibit H

 7. The Consultant is responsible for tracking the Capacity Hours consumed by the Customer and shall provide the remaining number of Capacity Hours to the Customer upon request.

-1. Approval and Acceptance Process for new Configurations.
-This Section shall apply solely to activities related to Wrike’s customized build-out of elements of Customer’s Service account (“Configuration”) for additional end-to-end processes as described in Section IV(A)(9).
+D. Approval and Acceptance Processes - This Section shall apply solely to activities related to Wrike’s customized build-out of elements of Customer’s Service account (“Configuration”) for additional end-to-end processes as described in Section V(A)(9).